nsidc/earthaccess/CONTRIBUTING.md

 - you must include test coverage
 - you must update the documentation
 - you must run the command above to format and lint

-## Code development process

-1. Fork and clone repository
-2. Create a new virtual environment with conda/virtualenv
-3. Activate environment and install earthaccess as editable source
-    1. `pip install -e .`
-    2. `poetry install` (note, if we use Poetry with conda we need to tell poetry to not use its own virtual environments)
-5. Get coding

 ## Pull Request process